-Each public school district and private school in Missouri is eligible to nominate at least one sophomore student for the Academy.
+All public and private schools in Missouri are eligible to nominate at least two sophomore students for the Academy.
 Home schooled students will also be considered.
-Larger schools have the option of nominating more than one student on a prorated basis according to enrollment.
+Larger schools have the option of nominating more than two students on a prorated basis according to enrollment.
 Nominees must be Missouri residents enrolled in a public or private Missouri school.
 Information about the number of students each school can nominate is posted on the nomination process page.

 Schools nominating students for the Academy are required to provide specific information to the University of Missouri.
 A selection committee comprised predominately of teachers from across the state will evaluate nominations.